Inukjuak: Climate

-Inukjuak has a polar climate with a July average of 11.7 C and February average of -25.4 C. The climate is influenced by the freezing of the shallow Hudson Bay combined with extremely moderated summers with very pronounced seasonal lag as the bay thaws.
+Inukjuak has a subarctic climate (Köppen: Dfc), with a July average of 11.7 C and February average of -25.4 C. The climate is influenced by the freezing of the shallow Hudson Bay combined with extremely moderated summers with very pronounced seasonal lag as the bay thaws.
 As a result, Inukjuak gets an extremely cold climate for the latitude, especially considering its maritime position.
 On similar latitudes in Scandinavia in northern Europe, or the northernmost tip of mainland Scotland the summers are close to 3 C-change warmer and winters are around the freezing point – demonstrating the extreme chilliness of the climate.

 For example, Stockholm is 13.6 C-change warmer annually, in spite of being a full degree farther north.
 Maritime climates in northern Scotland such as Thurso even make the mark of being 15 C-change milder annually on the same latitude.
 Even compared to geographically analogous locations in the Russian Far East, Inukjuak has an annual mean 0.5 C-change colder than Aldan and 3.3 C-change colder than Magadan, whilst receiving about an hour less sunshine each day than those two localities.
 Due to the cold summers, Inukjuak is above the tree line despite lying more than 3500 km from the pole.
+Inukjuak also is significantly colder than locations located substantially further north with warm-summer subarctic climates, being 1.7 C-change colder than Yellowknife, 3.6 C-change colder than Fairbanks, and 5.9 C-change colder than Whitehorse.